smerth/macos-setup/README.md

 Since git is not installed you will be prompted to install developer tools (since git comes with that package.)

+Alternatively you can install xCode from the Apple store.

-## Download this repo
+### Download this repo

-Download the zip of this repo to your Downloads folder.
+Since we haven't set up Git on your new computer you can't clone repos yet.
+Instead download the **zip** of this repo to your Downloads folder.
 Then move it to the root of your `User` folder.

 ```shell
 cd ~/ && mv Downloads/macos-setup-main macos-setup
 ```

-## Install a nice font for coding
+Now you can cd into this repo locally to run scripts in terminal.

+### Install fonts

 I like [Anonymous Pro Font](https://www.marksimonson.com/fonts/view/anonymous-pro) for use in VSCode and Terminal.
 But I want the version with lots of icons so I [download the Anonymice Pro Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/AnonymousPro.zip) from [Nerd Fonts](https://www.nerdfonts.com/font-downloads)

 Double click to open the archive and click on a font variant to open FontBook.
 Install the font then drag the remaining variants of the font into FontBook to install them.

+This might be good time to install any other fonts you like to use.
+Its good to have to available for use when configuring apps later.

+## Install previously purchased apps

+### Install and configure Password Manager app

+Install and configure are your chosen **password manager** and your **MFA app**, if you use one.

+Since you will be configuring apps, services and logging into websites you will want quick and easy access to all you passwords.

+### Install apps from Apple app store

+You probably have some apps you purchased through the Apple app store.
+Now is a good time to install them

+### Copy over apps from other sources

+If you have apps from your old computer or other sources now is the time to get them onto your new Mac.

+### Conigure your purchased apps

+Open all the apps on your computer.
+Sign-in if necessary and click through the startup windows.

+There is nothing more anoying than jumping into some productivity app on your new computer and having to go through all the start-up windows.

-## Install Homebrew
+## Install Apps with Homebrew

+### Install Homebrew

-We will use [Homebrew](https://brew.sh/) to install the majority of our apps
+We will use [Homebrew](https://brew.sh/) to install apps used for coding.
+Open terminal and run the installation script

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 Run any post install commands in terminal to finish the install

+### Install apps with Homebrew

 ## Install Warp Terminal